 The harmful organisms thrive when not enough stomach acid is produced.
 Their waste matter is toxic to us.
 As a result, when the balance of healthy to harmful organisms is thrown off, inflammation can be seen in the body.
 They even have the ability to make healthy organisms convert into harmful ones (picture a Jedi going to the dark side).

 Weight loss highly depends on a healthy microbiome.
 Healthy organisms are partially responsible for blood sugar management.
 Fluctuating blood sugar levels are responsible for cravings.
 Additionally, unmanaged food sensitivities make it difficult to lose weight.
-They cause the body to retain up to 15 pounds of water weight, and disrupt proper hormonal function.
+They can cause the body to retain up to 15 pounds of water weight, and disrupt proper hormonal function.
 The healthy bacteria are also responsible for managing hormone levels.
 Since many different hormones play a role in weight management, it is crucial to keep healthy levels of desirable gut organisms.